 “I am so pissed off,” DeGeneres begins with tears in her eyes.
 “I can’t stop crying.”

 “I know we all feel the same way, and I’m here, and he’s got these two close friends here, and I don’t even know him and I’m thinking this is just really selfish of me,” DeGeneres says.
 “It just hit me why I am so devastated by it.
 Because this is what I was trying to stop.
 This is exactly why I did what I did.”

 Referring to her historic coming out on television, DeGeneres pointed out that it angered thousands of people and those same people were silent in the wake of Shepard’s death.

 “You see them come out in forces when they think a lesbian is gonna be on television.
 The preachers come out then,” she says.
 “But, you know, something like this happens, and where are they?”

 “This world we live in today is filled with hate and darkness,” she continues.
 “Matthew Shepard was not the first hate crime.
 It happens every day.
 There are 2,500 reported this year.
 Many go unreported because most gays and lesbians are still in the closet for fear of this exact reason.”

-Next she makes parallels between the epidemics of homophobia and racism in America.
-She also specifically points blame at the church, which she says justifys its hate with the Bible.
+Next, she makes parallels between the epidemics of homophobia and racism in America.
+She also specifically points blame at the church, which she says justifies its hate with the Bible.

 “When three white men dragged James Byrd Jr. behind their truck and killed him just because he was black, I felt the same way,” DeGeneres says.
 “I don’t see full-page ads saying ‘Stop the hate.
 Stop the violence.’
 These same evil, idiotic, so-called God-loving people who use the Bible to justify their hate, I’m sure they still feel deep down that blacks aren’t equal to whites because the Bible was also used to justify slavery.”